-3.2.3.5 Post Installation Inspection
+3.2.3.5 Post-Installation Inspection

-The Certificate Holders will conduct an immediate post-installation inspection for Segment 1 and 2 of the Project.
-The procedures for the post-installation inspection plan are described in the Compliance Assurance Plan (Appendix F) (CC#161).
+The procedures for the post-installation inspection plan are described in the Compliance Assurance Plan (Appendix F) (CC 161).
+The Certificate Holders will conduct an immediate post-installation inspection following the installation of the Segment.

-3.2.4 Public Involvement
+3.2.4 Notifications

-As described in Table 3.2, the Certificate Holders will provide notices to local municipalities and communities that are located along or within the vicinity of Segments 1 and 2.
-This notice will be distributed in accordance with the Certificate, first by notifying those interested persons that the EM&CP has been submitted and is available for comment and, at the appropriate time, providing additional notices prior to construction.
-Newspaper and mailed notices of the EM&CP filing will be performed concurrent with the filing of this EM&CP, as shown in Appendix B.
+As described in Table 3-2, the Certificate Holders will provide notices to local municipalities and communities that are located along or within the vicinity of this Segment of the Project.
+This notice will be distributed by notifying those interested persons that this EM&CP has been submitted and is available for comment and, at the appropriate time, providing additional notices prior to construction.
+Newspaper and mailed notices of this EM&CP filing have been performed concurrent with the filing of this EM&CP, as shown in Appendix B.

-"Interested persons" entitled to receive notice of the EM&CP filing fall into several different groups, each of which has been provided a notice of this filing-affidavits of publication and/or mailing/service will be provided to the Secretary under separate cover:
+"Interested persons" entitled to receive notice of this EM&CP filing fall into several different groups, each of which has been provided a notice of this filing-affidavits of publication and/or mailing/service will be provided to the Secretary under separate cover:

-Newspapers (CCs 152 and 154): the notice will be published starting on April 14, 2022 and continuing through the following week in 3 local newspapers in accordance with CCs 152 and 154.
-Certificate Holders selected the official newspapers of record for the 4 host municipalities (Towns of Dresden, Putnam and Whitehall and the Village of Whitehall): the Post Star (a daily newspaper with broad circulation in the Segment 1 and 2 area), the Sun and the Whitehall Times (both weekly local publications with an online presence).
-The text of the notice and the accompanying color map included in Appendix B will be published as display advertisements.

-- Parties to the Proceeding (CC#152): the notice was posted to the PSC's online DMM docketing system in Case 10-T-0139 for distribution to all Parties to the proceeding. - General Stakeholder Notice: this notice was provided to landowners, residents and businesses within 100 feet of any HDD staging area, Facility access road, or overland Facility components in accordance with CC 153; the CEOs of each host municipality in Segments 1 and 2 (CC#153); and the owners of Critical Infrastructure (CI) and railroads whose facilities,
+- Newspapers (CCs 152 and 154): the notice will be published within one week of filing the EM&CP and will continue through the following week in three local newspapers in accordance with CCs 152 and 155.
+Certificate Holders selected the official newspapers of record for the host municipality (Town of Bethlehem): The Spotlight, Times Union, and Ravena News-Herald.
+The text of the notice and the accompanying color map included in Appendix B will be published as display advertisements. - 2.
+Parties to the Proceeding (CC 152): the notice was posted to the PSC's online DMM docketing system in Case 10-T-0139 for distribution to all Parties to the proceeding. - 3.
+General Stakeholder Notice: this notice was provided to landowners, residents and businesses within 100 feet of any HDD staging area, Facility access road, or overland Facility components in accordance with CC 153; the CEOs of each host municipality in this Segment (CC 153); and the owners of Critical Infrastructure (CI) and railroads whose facilities, properties and/or structures fall within the geographic scope of this Segment (CC 152)(see Appendix B). - 4.
+Structure Owners (CC 154): a Structure Owner notice letter was provided to the owners of residences, buildings and other structures within 100 feet of any trenching activity or HDD location providing general notice of the filing and offering to inspect foundations in accordance with CC 154 (see Appendix B).

-- properties and/or structures fall within the geographic scope of Segments 1 and 2 (CC 152) (see Appendix B). - Structure Owners (CC#154): a Structure Owner notice letter was provided to the owners of residences, buildings and other structures within 100 feet of trenching activity or HDD location providing general notice of the filing, and offering to inspect foundations in accordance with CC 154 (see Appendix B). - Interest Holders (CC#143 & 155): while the majority of Segments 1 and 2 involves placement of Facility components in municipally owned property, including a State highway and Town and County roadways owned in fee by those municipalities, these Segments include a small number of private properties in which other persons hold an interest, such as an easement, lease, lien, or other recorded title interest.
-An Interest Holder notice letter was prepared and disseminated to this group to indicate that Certificate Holders have obtained a temporary or permanent interest in the Facility site properties, in accordance with CC 143 (see Appendix B). - Agricultural Consultation (CC#76): additional letters were circulated to landowners whose properties were identified as potentially being in agricultural use, to seek additional information on the agricultural use of the property, and to provide contact information for the Certificate Holders, consistent with the requirements in CC 76 (see Appendix B).
-As shown in Appendix A, Certificate Holders also provided notice to NYS Ag & Mkts of these properties.
+- 5. Interest Holders (CC 143 and 155): this Segment includes a small number of private properties in which other persons hold an interest, such as an easement, lease, lien, or other recorded title interest.
+An Interest Holder notice letter was prepared and disseminated to this group to indicate that the Certificate Holders have obtained a temporary or permanent interest in the Facility site properties, in accordance with CC 143 (see Appendix B). - 6.
+Agricultural Consultation (CC 76): additional letters were circulated to landowners whose properties were identified as potentially being in agricultural use, to seek additional information on the agricultural use of the property, and to provide contact information for the Certificate Holders, consistent with the requirements in CC 76 (see Appendix B).
+As shown in Appendix A, Certificate Holders also provided notice to the New York State Department of Agriculture and Markets (NYSDAM) of these properties.